bacoords/cb-custom-modules/readme.txt

 = Can I install this plugin without Beaver Builder? =

 Yes, but it won't do anything.
 This plugin is an extension to [Beaver Builder](https://www.wpbeaverbuilder.com/).
+Be aware that some modules require the paid version of Beaver Builder and some modules require Beaver Builder 2.0+.

 = What about browsers? =